SagaOfAGuy/Hangman/README.md

 Simple GUI Hangman Game

 ## Launch
-Executables are found in the `bin` folder
+Executables can be found in the `bin/Debug/netcoreapp3.1` folder

-Double-click Hangman.exe, and it should launch